 Biphasic mesothelioma, also known as mixed mesothelioma, is one of the three major cell types.
 The biphasic tumor contains a mixture of epithelioid and sarcomatoid malignant cells, the other two major mesothelioma cell types.
-It is the second most common cell type of mesothelioma, comprising 20 to 40% of all mesothelioma cases.
+Prognosis and treatment options for biphasic mesothelioma vary depending on which cell type is most dominant.

 Biphasic Mesothelioma Cell Characteristics